merakserhat/Partial-Tutorial/README.md

 ## 📒 Documentation

 ### Installation !!!!!
-This package has not published yet
+This package has not been published yet
 Add `partial_tutorial` to your `pubspec.yaml`:

 ```